danieltjw/aifutures/README.md

             - Multi-model: Embodied (Robotics), Visual, Language
             - Positive Transfer Learning in similar domains
             - No catastrophic forgetting in different domains with scale
+    - Independent AGI theories
+        - Designing Ecosystems of Intelligence from First Principles

 Energy and Intellect (or Labour) are the biggest factors in production and the main bottlenecks in the functioning of our world.